 <<Help your people grow with our performance improvement plan template.>>

-Sample of a write-up for unprofessional behavior
+Example of a written warning for unprofessional behavior

 Dear [First name],

-As discussed on [date of verbal warning], your behavior is unprofessional and is negatively affecting your work performance and team’s productivity.
+As discussed on [date of verbal warning], your behavior is unprofessional and is negatively affecting your work performance and the team’s productivity.

 On [date], you [detail the unprofessional behavior(s)].
 This behavior is unprofessional and does not meet the expected standards of [company name] as outlined in [company policy].

-As a result, we require you to [outline your expectations and set time lines to meet the goals you list].
+As a result, we require you to [outline your expectations and set timelines to meet the goals you list].

 If we do not see these improvements, additional disciplinary action will occur—up to and including the termination of your employment.